Serving Family Law Clients in San Bernardino

 • Any court has found that one of the parents committed an act of domestic violence

-Child Custody Court Orders & Forms
+Navigating Child Custody Court Orders and Forms

 A parent may request a court order, or change to an order, for custody/visitation.
 Applying for an order or change depends on your specific circumstances and can be difficult to navigate without proper legal counsel.
 An attorney from our team at the Law Office of Michael R. Young can explain your next steps.